Bonconte I da Montefeltro: In the Divine Comedy

 Bonconte da Montefeltro appears in the Canto V of Purgatorio, the second canticle of Dante Alighieri's Divine Comedy.
-Here, he appears in the midst of souls praying to Dante.
+Here, he appears in the midst of souls speaking to Dante.
 Bonconte bemoans that his wife, Giovanna da Montefeltro, and other relatives (by whom he most likely means his daughter, who was married to a member of the Conti Guidi family, or his brother Federico, who would be later killed in Urbino in 1322) were not remembering him in their prayers.
 This view and Montefeltro's lack of hope greatly differs from the other characters Dante meets in this canto, Jacopo del Cassero and Pia de' Tolomei, who petition Dante for his aid.

 After Bonconte reveals his name, Dante questions him as to why his body was never found.
 Bonconte replies that after being harmed at the throat, he fled.
 Bonconte found himself where the Archiano, a torrent near Arezzo, and the River Arno meet, and there he died calling to the Virgin Mary as a saving grace.
 Then, while an angel of God took his soul, the devil, angered that he did not get Bonconte's soul at the last moment, destroyed Bonconte's body out of anger, which created a storm that swept Bonconte's body to the bottom of the Arno.
 Dante was actually present at the Battle of Campaldino as a cavalryman, which he considered a great victory for the Guelphs.

 The conflict over Bonconte's soul replicates the conflict between Francis of Assisi and a fallen cherub over the soul of Guido da Montefeltro, Buonconte's father, in Inferno, Canto XXVII.
 However, in this case, the angel wins Bonconte's soul for heaven, while in Guido's case, the devil won.
 By creating such opposed outcomes for Bonconte and Guido, Dante showcases that the irony in having a man who arranged for salvation and repentance in his old age (Guido) being cast to hell, while another who had sincere repentance at the very end of his life (Bonconte) is able to go to Purgatory.